Louis Franchet d'Espèrey: Army commander

 On the eve of the First Battle of the Marne, Franchet d'Espèrey was given command of the Fifth Army.
 When asked by Joffre whether he was willing to accept the command he replied equivocally "the same as another".
 He added that the higher a man is promoted the more staff he gets.
 Despite being a naturally kind man, he affected a tyrannical demeanour to galvanise his officers.
-Edward Spears, then a lieutenant liaising between the BEF and the Fifth Army, wrote than he physically resembled a howitzer shell and of the "galvanic effect" that he had on his staff on taking command.
+Edward Spears, then a lieutenant liaising between the BEF and the Fifth Army, wrote that he physically resembled a howitzer shell and of the "galvanic effect" that he had on his staff on taking command.
 He ordered that any man not doing his duty was to be shot, including staff officers.
 When General de Mas Latrie protested at an order, Franchet d'Esperey took the telephone from the staff officer Hély d'Oissel and told Latrie "Marchez ou crevez." ("March or die.") before putting the phone down on him.
 He would break up roadblocks by firing his revolver out of the window of his car.
 President Raymond Poincaré noted that Franchet d'Esperey was "a stranger to depression".

 His predecessor, Charles Lanrezac, had had poor relations with the BEF commander, Sir John French, so Franchet d'Espèrey immediately sent the British commander a telegram signed "Franchet d’Esperey KCVO" promising cooperation.
 On 4 September Joffre asked Franchet d'Espèrey and Ferdinand Foch, who was commanding the newly formed Ninth Army, if they would be willing to give battle in a day or two.
 Franchet d'Espèrey met with Henry Hughes Wilson (BEF Sub Chief of Staff) and George Macdonogh (Head of BEF Intelligence) at Bray (simultaneous with Joseph Gallieni and Michel Maunoury's meeting with the BEF Chief of Staff Archibald Murray).
 Franchet d'Espèrey's plan reached Joffre at 6:30 pm as he was eating his dinner with two Japanese officers.
 He impressed Joffre by presenting a plan for a concerted attack by the Allied armies on 6 September if Maunoury's Sixth Army reached a certain position on the Ourcq at a certain time ("if not the British will not march").
 If not, he would retreat a little further, south of the Grand Morin with the Sixth and the BEF l, striking Alexander von Kluck's 1st Army in flank.
 That was to become the basis for Instruction Générale No 6, the Allied plan of attack at the Marne.

 When asked by Franchet d'Espèrey to be ready to attack on 6 September, General Hache of III Corps "looked as if he had been hit on the head with a club".
 De Mas Latrie was sacked and replaced by Maud'huy, from Castelnau's Second Army.
 Fifth Army eventually saw the replacement of three out of five corps commanders and seven out of thirteen division commanders, and a similar proportion of brigade commanders.